 When it comes to smoking your brisket, more smoke is not always better, but it’s always a good idea to have a balance to ensure it has the perfect amount of smoke flavor.
 Don’t add too much wood or too little.
 Find out what amount works best for your smoker.
 The color and bark on your brisket are both sure signs of how much smoke you’re putting into the meat.

 9. Inconsistent Temperature

 Effective fire management is a huge part of ensuring great brisket results.
-Letting your fire die down, even for minutes, stops cooking the brisket and allows the internal temperature to drop, which will promote an inconsistently cooked final product.
+Letting your fire die down, even for minutes, can stop cooking the brisket and allow the internal temperature to drop, which will promote an inconsistently cooked final product.

 10. Buying Low Quality Meat

-It’s always important to buy the highest quality brisket that you can afford, especially as a beginner because these cuts are a bit more forgiving.
-At least try to purchase Choice if not Prime because the lower the quality of meat, the more difficult it will be to cook appropriately.
+It’s always important to buy the highest quality brisket that you can afford, especially as a beginner, because these cuts are a bit more forgiving.
+Try to purchase Choice if not Prime, because the lower the quality of meat, the more difficult it will be to cook properly.

 11. Wrapping Incorrectly

 If you choose to wrap your brisket, be sure to wrap it with intention, meaning tightly all around.
 With foil, wrapping loosely will promote steam and with butcher paper, it may leak.
 Reap the full benefits of wrapping your brisket by wrapping the right way, ensuring a quality and delicious final product.